learn-co-curriculum/phase-3-active-record-mechanics/README.md

 ## Objectives

 1. Understand the connection between an ORM and Active Record
 2. Understand why Active Record is useful
 3. Develop a basic understanding of how to get started with Active Record

 ## ORM vs Active Record

-By now you be familiar with the concept of an [ORM][], an Object-Relation Mapper, and should have written something of your own in the `Student` and `InteractiveRecord` classes.
+By now you are familiar with the concept of an [ORM][], an Object-Relation Mapper, and should have written something of your own in the `Student` and `InteractiveRecord` classes.
 Our latest iteration was our most powerful yet, it could give us lots of functionality via inheritance.

 While building your own ORM for a single `Class` is a great way to learn about how object-oriented programming languages commonly interact with a database, imagine you had _many_ more classes.
 To test and maintain custom code for each project we work on would distract our attention from making cool stuff to building database connectivity.
-To save themselves and other developers this headache, the [ActiveRecord][AR] Ruby gem team built the [ActiveRecord][AR] gem.
+To save themselves and other developers this headache, the [ActiveRecord][ar] Ruby gem team built the [ActiveRecord][ar] gem.

 In this lesson we'll read about how to to have `ActiveRecord` link our Ruby